Gloucestershire Militia: Gloucestershire Trained Bands

-The legal basis of the militia was updated by two Acts of 1557 covering musters and the maintenance of horses and armour.
+The legal basis of the militia was updated by two acts of 1557 covering musters (4 & 5 Ph. & M. c.
+3) and the maintenance of horses and armour (4 & 5 Ph. & M. c.
+2).
 The county militia was now under the Lord Lieutenant appointed by the monarch, assisted by the Deputy Lieutenants and Justices of the Peace.
 The entry into force of these Acts in 1558 is seen as the starting date for the organised county militia in England.
 Although the militia obligation was universal, it was clearly impractical to train and equip every able-bodied man, so after 1572 the practice was to select a proportion of men for the Trained Bands, who were mustered for regular training.
 Although the Trained Bands were exempt from foreign service, they were frequently employed in Ireland, Gloucestershire again providing large contingents.

 When war broke out with Spain in 1583, training and equipping the militia became a priority.
 Counties were organised into groups for training purposes, with emphasis on the invasion-threatened 'maritime' counties.
 As an inland county Gloucestershire was simply taxed in 1585 and only began serious training in 1587, when the Lord Lieutenant of Gloucestershire, Gyles Brydges, 3rd Lord Chandos, was ordered to send 1000 of his trained men to defend Wales in case of invasion.
 During the summer of 1588, when England was threatened by the Spanish Armada, the Gloucestershire Trained Bands assembled with 3000 infantry in 10 properly organised companies under captains, together with four troops of cavalry amounting to 235 mounted men (20 lancers, 180 light horse, and 35 armed with 'petronelles' – the Petronel was an early cavalry firearm).
 The county also mustered 1000 armed but untrained men.
 The primary role of the Gloucestershire Trained Bands was to defend the Severn Estuary, but a large detachment was sent under Sir John Tracy of Toddington to join Queen Elizabeth's main army at London: